Logo forestatrisk

 cd ~

-mkdir venvs # Directory for virtual environments
+# Create a directory for virtual environments

-cd venvs
+mkdir venvs

-source ~/venvs/venv-far/bin/activate
+source ~/venvs/venv-geefcc/bin/activate

-# Install numpy first
+# Install numpy

-# Install gdal (the correct version)
+# Install gdal Python bindings (the correct version)

-pip install --global-option=build_ext --global-option="-I/usr/include/gdal" gdal==$(gdal-config --version)
+python3 -m pip install gdal==$(gdal-config --version)

 To deactivate and delete the virtual environment: